learning-zone/html-basics/README.md

 The defer attribute tells the browser to only execute the script file once the HTML document has been fully parsed.

-#### Q. If you have 5 different stylesheets, how would you best integrate them into the site?

-Break them up onto to different CDN servers to leverage domain sharding.

-Employ the “new old” technique of adding “above the fold” css inline in the head of your document – reducing http requests and improve perceived performance.

-Using SASS I would break up my files into related chunks – all of which are concatenated and compressed using compass, sass with gulp or grunt in your build process.
 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>